 Pure pipes and pure functions

 A pure pipe uses pure functions.
-Pure functions process inputs and return values without detectable side-effects.
-Given the same input they should always return the same output.
+Pure functions process inputs and return values without detectable side effects.
+Given the same input, they should always return the same output.

 DatePipe is a pure pipe with a pure function implementation.

-A few steps back we reviewed the
+A few steps back, you reviewed the

-FlyingHeroesImpurePipe — an impure pipe with a pure function.
+FlyingHeroesImpurePipe—an impure pipe with a pure function.

 Explore Angular's inventory of built-in pipes in the API Reference.
 Try writing a custom pipe and perhaps contributing it to the community.

-No FilterPipe or OrderByPipe
+Appendix: No FilterPipe or OrderByPipe

 Developers familiar with Angular 1 know these as